BMW iX3 Review & Prices

 Electric range, charging and tax

-You don’t get any options when it comes to the iX3’s battery and motor — there’s a single choice of an 80kWh (gross, the actual useable capacity is 74kWh) battery and a single rear-mounted electric motor developing 286hp.
+You don’t get any options when it comes to the iX3’s battery and motor — there’s a single choice of a 74kWh battery and a single rear-mounted electric motor developing 286hp.

-Now, BMW claims a range on one charge of up to 282 miles, which is competitive with the likes of Jaguar’s I-Pace and the Mercedes EQC, but slightly behind what you’ll get from a Tesla Model Y, or indeed the likes of the Kia EV6 or Hyundai Ioniq 5.
+BMW claims the iX3 has up to 282 miles of range, which is competitive with the likes of Jaguar’s I-Pace and the Mercedes EQC, but slightly behind what you’ll get from a Tesla Model Y, or indeed the likes of the Kia EV6 or Hyundai Ioniq 5.

 During our testing, we managed a respectable 3.6 miles per kWh and got 281 miles from the battery.
 That's 91% of its claimed range, the joint-highest percentage in the test, tied with the Kia EV6.
 Its efficiency figure was decent but still behind the best-in-class on the day of 3.7 miles per kWh, achieved by the EV6 and Ford Mustang Mach-e.